Welcome to Year 4!

 This is a question that is often asked.
 Our work in school is made easier with collaboration with parents at home.
 We are fortunate at Holbrook that we have many pro-active parents, supporting their children achieve great things.
 I'm aware that everyone has busy lifestyles - here a few things at home you could do support your child in Year 4:

-Research - Supporting your child to delve deeper into their topic by carrying out their own research about the Romans.
+Research - Supporting your child to delve deeper into their topic by carrying out their own research about habitats and Iceland.
 They may like to look online or get a book form the Library.
 They will be able to share and incorporate their knowledge into curriculum areas, especially writing.

 Reading regularly with your child, discussing the plot, a character's feelings and motives and making predictions of what could happen next.
 It is a proven fact that if children read regularly it improves levels in all curriculum areas.
 See grid below.
 Please don't forget to complete 2 Reading Challenges a week.